The Modern Resume Common Mistakes and Myths

 Why Your Current Resume Approach Fails

 To succeed, you must move past the standard professional life story.
 The only way to stop your career from getting stuck is to treat your resume like a specific business pitch.
 You must carefully select your experience to solve a particular problem, removing anything that doesn't help that main goal.
+A generic resume is just one of several patterns that leads to rejection — our guide on common resume mistakes that get applications rejected covers the full picture.

 Checks for Improving Your Resume